michaelsbradleyjr/nightly-release-workflow-tester/packages/quux/README.md

 # `nightly-release-workflow-tester-quux`

-> Used to test a nightly relese GitHub Actions workflow
+> Used to test a nightly release GitHub Actions workflow